Language flags

 Set your language

-Finally, it’s the time to set the language of posts.
-You need to add language configuration to Front Matter of posts that you want to display a flag.
+Finally, it’s time to set the language of posts.
+You need to add language configuration to the Front Matter of posts that you want to display a flag.

 language: en